kevin-orr/Groovy/chatty/README.md

 # Chatty

-Prior to this app I'd never played around with or websockets.
+Prior to this app I'd never played around with using websockets.
 The classic websocket 'hello world" example seems to be an online chat app.
 I wanted to play around with the websockets and had noticed that [Spark](http://sparkjava.com/) (which is a nice micro framework targeted for Java 8) had built-in websocket support.